zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 Amazing, everything is set up.
 You can now go ahead and run your pipeline.
-As mentioned above, this will build an image, push it to your registry and the Skypilot orchestrator will use the image to run the pipeline on a VM.
+As mentioned above, this will build an image, push it to your registry and the Skypilot orchestrator will use the image to run the pipeline on a VM:

 ```shell
 python run.py --training-pipeline